2U, Inc. (NASDAQ:TWOU) Shares Acquired by JPMorgan Chase & Co.

-JPMorgan Chase & Co. raised its stake in shares of 2U, Inc. (NASDAQ:TWOU) by 4,416.4% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 91,729 shares of the software maker’s stock after purchasing an additional 89,698 shares during the quarter.
-JPMorgan Chase & Co.’s holdings in 2U were worth $3,670,000 at the end of the most recent reporting period.
+JPMorgan Chase & Co. lifted its stake in shares of 2U, Inc. (NASDAQ:TWOU) by 4,416.4% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 91,729 shares of the software maker’s stock after purchasing an additional 89,698 shares during the period.
+JPMorgan Chase & Co.’s holdings in 2U were worth $3,670,000 as of its most recent SEC filing.

-A number of other institutional investors also recently modified their holdings of TWOU.
-Nisa Investment Advisors LLC increased its stake in shares of 2U by 43.8% in the fourth quarter.
-Nisa Investment Advisors LLC now owns 2,300 shares of the software maker’s stock worth $92,000 after acquiring an additional 700 shares during the period.
-NEXT Financial Group Inc lifted its holdings in 2U by 21.7% during the fourth quarter.
-NEXT Financial Group Inc now owns 2,731 shares of the software maker’s stock valued at $109,000 after purchasing an additional 487 shares in the last quarter.
-NN Investment Partners Holdings N.V. acquired a new position in shares of 2U during the 4th quarter worth approximately $128,000.
-Kaizen Financial Strategies acquired a new position in shares of 2U during the 4th quarter worth approximately $219,000.
-Finally, CWM Advisors LLC acquired a new position in shares of 2U during the 4th quarter worth approximately $228,000.
+Other institutional investors also recently modified their holdings of the company.
+Caption Management LLC boosted its holdings in shares of 2U by 331.6% during the 4th quarter.
+Caption Management LLC now owns 101,000 shares of the software maker’s stock worth $4,040,000 after purchasing an additional 77,599 shares during the last quarter.
+Nordea Investment Management AB acquired a new position in 2U in the fourth quarter valued at approximately $6,787,000.
+Oppenheimer Asset Management Inc. lifted its holdings in 2U by 1.8% in the fourth quarter.
+Oppenheimer Asset Management Inc. now owns 85,927 shares of the software maker’s stock valued at $3,438,000 after acquiring an additional 1,506 shares during the last quarter.
+Verition Fund Management LLC acquired a new position in 2U in the fourth quarter valued at approximately $1,924,000.
+Finally, Jefferies Group LLC acquired a new position in 2U in the fourth quarter valued at approximately $416,000.

-Several brokerages have recently weighed in on TWOU.
-Piper Sandler boosted their target price on 2U from $49.00 to $60.00 and gave the stock an “overweight” rating in a report on Friday, February 12th.
+TWOU has been the topic of a number of recent analyst reports.
+Zacks Investment Research cut 2U from a “buy” rating to a “hold” rating in a report on Thursday, April 15th.
+Morgan Stanley upped their price objective on 2U from $42.00 to $55.00 and gave the company an “equal weight” rating in a report on Friday, February 12th.
 Needham & Company LLC upped their price objective on 2U from $50.00 to $61.00 and gave the company a “buy” rating in a report on Friday, February 12th.
-Barrington Research upped their price objective on 2U from $55.00 to $65.00 and gave the company an “outperform” rating in a report on Friday, February 12th.
-Morgan Stanley upped their price objective on 2U from $42.00 to $55.00 and gave the company an “equal weight” rating in a report on Friday, February 12th.
-Finally, DA Davidson upped their price objective on 2U from $34.00 to $55.00 and gave the company a “neutral” rating in a report on Friday, February 12th.
-They noted that the move was a valuation call.
-Five investment analysts have rated the stock with a hold rating and nine have given a buy rating to the stock.
-2U presently has a consensus rating of “Buy” and a consensus price target of $50.25.
+Barrington Research upped their price target on 2U from $55.00 to $65.00 and gave the stock an “outperform” rating in a research note on Friday, February 12th.
+Finally, Piper Sandler upped their price target on 2U from $49.00 to $60.00 and gave the stock an “overweight” rating in a research note on Friday, February 12th.
+Five research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and an average price target of $50.25.

 2U (NASDAQ:TWOU) last posted its quarterly earnings data on Wednesday, February 10th.
 The software maker reported ($0.06) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.09) by $0.03.
 2U had a negative return on equity of 20.04% and a negative net margin of 30.92%.
 The business had revenue of $215.29 million for the quarter, compared to analyst estimates of $207.41 million.
 Sell-side analysts predict that 2U, Inc. will post -2.28 earnings per share for the current year.

 In related news, CTO James Kenigsberg sold 41,042 shares of the stock in a transaction on Thursday, February 4th.
 The stock was sold at an average price of $47.00, for a total value of $1,928,974.00.
 Following the transaction, the chief technology officer now owns 129,671 shares of the company’s stock, valued at $6,094,537.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Also, COO Mark Chernis sold 20,500 shares of the stock in a transaction on Tuesday, January 26th.
 The shares were sold at an average price of $43.68, for a total value of $895,440.00.
 Following the completion of the transaction, the chief operating officer now directly owns 236,514 shares in the company, valued at approximately $10,330,931.52.
 The disclosure for this sale can be found here.
-4.50% of the stock is currently owned by corporate insiders.
+Corporate insiders own 4.50% of the company’s stock.

 About 2U